-A legal intern license shall be granted for a definite period of time not to exceed twelve consecutive months, provided:
+A legal intern license shall be granted for a definite period of time not to exceed 12 consecutive months, provided:

-- The Applicant passes the first bar examination after graduation, the legal intern license shall terminate upon admission at the next scheduled admission ceremony; or
+- If the Applicant passes the Idaho bar examination and is admitted to the Bar prior to the expiration of the 12-month term, the legal intern license shall terminate upon admission to the Bar; or

-- The Applicant fails the first bar examination after graduation, the legal intern license shall terminate on the date the bar examination results are released.
+- If the Applicant fails the Idaho bar examination or the bar examination in any other jurisdiction prior to the expiration of the 12-month term, the legal intern license shall terminate on the date those bar examination results are released.

-If you have questions regarding qualifications, please call the admissions department at (208) 334-4500.
+If you have questions regarding the qualifications, please call the Admissions Department at (208) 334-4500.

-- Make sure application is submitted at least four weeks before the license is needed.
+- Submit the application at least 6 weeks before the license is needed.

 Qualifications of Supervising Attorney.

-(B) Has practiced law for at least five years immediately prior to submission of the legal intern Application; and
+(2) Has practiced law for at least 5 years immediately prior to submission of the legal intern Application; and

-(C) Is not, and never has been, publicly sanctioned in Idaho or any other state or territory of the United States or the District of Columbia, unless the Board grants express approval for the attorney to act as a supervising attorney.
+(3) Has never been publicly sanctioned in Idaho or any other state or territory of the United States or the District of Columbia, unless the Board approves the attorney to act as a supervising attorney.

-As stated in Idaho Bar Commission Rule 226(o), a legal intern may apply for a change in supervising attorney, or add a supervising attorney, by filing a new Application.
+A legal intern may apply to substitute a supervising attorney or add a supervising attorney by submitting a new Application.